holycrap872/ucls-ms-intro-to-cs/CourseMaterials/07_computer_hardware/00_computer_basics/lesson_plan.md

         - To take something we thought was "evil"/"mysterious" to something we know
         - To prove we can learn something hard
     - What commands do we remember?
+    - How do these commands relate to the GUI?
+    - `sleep 10 && say "boo"`
 - Show my computer via terminal
     - Navigate from home into MS lesson plans
     - Talk about how you can see stuff